Dogild/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 ##### Core of Cucapp

 The file Cucumber.j and HelperCategories.j (injected in the tested Cappuccino application) are the core of Cucapp.
-It's in these files (injected in our Cappuccino application when launching the test) thqt the relation between Cucumber and Cappuccino is made.
+It's in these files (injected in our Cappuccino application when launching the test) that the relation between Cucumber and Cappuccino is made.
 What do these files do ?

 - `Cappuccino+Cucumber.j` contains a category to the class `CPApplication`.
-The category adds the method `- (CPString)xmlDescription`.
+The category adds the method `-(CPString)xmlDescription`.
 This method creates a XML dump which contains a reference of each `CPResponder` currently displayed.
-In the XML, each CPResponder is associated to a 'xpath'.
+In the XML, each CPResponder is associated to a `xpath`.
 This unique xpath, which is a string (automatically generated from a CPResponder's title, identifier etc etc...), will be used in your test/features to target a specific CPResponder.
 - The file Cucumber.j contains the class `Cucumber` which constantly listens the URI `/cucumber` on itself.
 - The class `Cucumber` has a set of methods for simulating `CPEvent`.
 - When launching a test, Cucapp will send requests POST on `/cucumber` with some data.
 This data contains information that the Cappuccino application will interprete.
 Basically, this data will be the name of a method (and their params) to call.